radical-lab/radical-lab.github.io/README.md

 	* ideally i'd like to break the sound barrier; so i need about four… (or become one with the air #wingsuit)
 	* can a jar of earth substitute the planet? is that how they make spaceships? rocketships do hit those sweet g spots… (and become one with the fire)
 	* but there's no"-thing" quite like wrapping yourself around a beast of burden, and leaning into turns as a single unit; become one with the machine, and assimilate into the borg
+	* my uncle huggie textually telephoned "Heard a good saying yesterday", "Let's not endeavour on the pursuit of happiness, but instead the happiness of pursuit", "I think some wrote a book on that theme as well"
+		* So I should pursue the police if they give chase?
+		* I'll do donuts around them…
+		* I'll have to bake a box of vegan dough with nuts in it, and put it on their' car!!! :D
+		* I'll spray the bike different colours, each time I reconfigure the plates…
 * [ ] echolocation
 * [ ] tuvan throat singing, voice acting; `mkany sound` is to `mkany brainwave`
 * [ ] sanskrit fluency